 Rights Respecting School Council

-Children’s rights are at the heart of Summerhill’s culture and we are proud to be a UNICEF's Rights Respecting Schools Level 1 school (October 2016).
+Children’s rights are at the heart of Summerhill’s culture and we are proud to be a UNICEF's Rights Respecting School GOLD AWARD Holder (October 2018).
 As a school we aim to instil a desire within everyone at Summerhill, both children and adults, to develop relationships modelled on rights and respect.
 This journey begins at Summerhill but we aim for our children embrace this ethos in both their local and global communities and develop into lifelong rights respecting global citizens.

-Our Rights Respecting Schools Level 1 assessment report is available to read at the bottom of this page.
+Our Rights Respecting Schools Gold Award, and Level 1 assessment reports, are available to read at the bottom of this page.
 You can see photos of us receiving the Gold Award on the MRMR page in the International School section of this website.

-We are currently working towards achieving our Level 2 Rights Respecting School Award (RSSA).
-This involves placing Unicef’s Convention on the Rights of a Child (CRC) at the centre of everything the schools does, from policy making to planning.
+As a Gold Award school, Unicef’s Convention on the Rights of a Child (CRC) is at the centre of everything the schools does, from policy making to planning.
 The CRC sets out the human rights for everyone under the age of 18 and recognises that all children have the right to be treated with fairness, dignity and respect.
 The CRC states what countries must do to ensure that all children have access to their rights.
 Through the CRC, Summerhill aims to encourage children become respectful global citizens.
 To read a summary of the CRC please follow the link below.